Oafish1/CS744-Asg1/README.md

 `README` files are included in each section as well as a script `run.sh`.

-The final report can be found as `group20.pdf`
+The final report can be found as `group20.pdf`.

+To use the scripts, `spark/bin` must be added to the path.